 - During a consumer electronics show, with a median three-night stay of $927

-Special events aside, April is the most expensive time to fly into the city, with fares that are more than 25 percent higher than January, the cheapest month to fly.
+Special events aside, April is the most expensive time to fly into the city, according to the survey, with fares that are more than 25 percent higher than January, the cheapest month to fly.
 Hotel deals are a different matter.
 You’ll find the best rates in December.

-The best time to score a combined airfare and hotel stay in Las Vegas is in December, January, February and June.
-In all four months, the total median price for a three-day trip is $100 less than the most expensive months of April and October, according to Hipmunk.
+The best time to score a combined airfare and hotel stay in Las Vegas is in December, January, February or June.
+In all four months, the total median price for a three-night trip is at least $100 less than the most expensive months of April and October, according to Hipmunk.

 Pick the Right Days to Travel